HenryXie1/oke-admission-webhook/README.md

  #   service.beta.kubernetes.io/oci-load-balancer-security-list-management-mode: None
  ```
 ## To do
-* we can add mutation to enforce policies. ie we can mutate all OKE loadbalancer must have this annotation: service.beta.kubernetes.io/oci-load-balancer-security-list-management-mode: None
+* we can add mutation to enforce policies. ie we can mutate all OKE loadbalancers must have this annotation: service.beta.kubernetes.io/oci-load-balancer-security-list-management-mode: None
  ## Demo:
  ![Demo!](https://i.imgur.com/PGK09FT.gif)